auth0/docs/articles/auth0lab/verifiable-credentials/verify-credentials.md

 ### Adding Verification to the Sample App

-This section walks you through setting up Auth0 as a verifier in a Web application.
-For this lab we are using a Next.js application as an example.
+This section walks you through setting up Auth0 as a verifier in a web application.
+For this lab, we are using a Next.js application as an example.

-You will add code to the sample application you cloned in the [pre-requisites](#Prerequisites).
+You will add code to the sample application you cloned in the [prerequisites](#Prerequisites).

 #### Update the .env file